Advertiser Disclosure

 ATL Airport Lounges

-If you’re flying in economy or premium economy and want to start your trip in comfort and style, you can pay to gain access to some airport and airline lounges.
-Most lounges include free Wi-Fi access, beverages (including alcohol), and snacks.
+If you’re flying in economy or premium economy and want to start your trip in comfort and style, you can pay to access certain airport and airline lounges.
+Most lounges offer free Wi-Fi, beverages (including alcohol), and snacks.

 Below is a list of the lounges at ATL with some useful information on opening hours, location, and the cost of a day pass: